We Need Men.

-We have to identify the potential evil (men and women alike) we all have within ourselves to commit, and consciously insist against it.
+We have to identify the potential evil (men and women alike) we all have within ourselves to commit, and then consciously insist against it.

 It's never "they" that are all at fault.
 I, too, am capable of wronging the other side.
 In fact, I know that I have!

-By my second week I was dismayed to see some disciplinary measures taken upon a group of students.
+By my second week I was dismayed to see some extreme disciplinary measures taken upon a group of students.
 After being taunted for potentially not passing onto the next grade by one teacher, another faculty member referenced a boy and said, verbatim, "Nah, he's stupid.
 It's too late for him."
 My heart broke and I got angry.
 But I have no voice in that environment.

 My scribbles below.

-“I am a young man.”
+"“I am a young man.”